Introduction to ITIL: Definition, Function and Application in practice

-In this article, you will learn everything you need to know about the Information Technology Infrastructure Library, or ITIL for short: from the definition to the comprehensive benefits for your company and the various processes that ITIL improves to a look into the future of the framework.
+Find out everything you need to know about the Information Technology Infrastructure Library, or ITIL for short, in this article: from the definition to the comprehensive benefits for your company and the various processes that ITIL improves to a look into the future of the framework.

 What is ITIL?

-ITIL (Information Technology Infrastructure Library) is a framework for IT service management that helps companies to make their IT services more efficient and effective.
+ITIL (Information Technology Infrastructure Library) is a framework for IT service management that helps companies to organize their IT services more efficiently and effectively.

 It defines processes, procedures and functions for IT Service Management (ITSM) and provides a comprehensive collection of best practices to help organizations plan, monitor and review their IT services.

 ITIL is focused on satisfying the needs of customers and employees by ensuring continuous improvement of IT services.
 It is important to know that the ITIL framework is not a matter of mandatory standards, but of so-called best practices.
-So we are talking about suggestions that have proven themselves in practice and can thus also help your company.
+In other words, it is about suggestions that have proven themselves in practice and can therefore also help your company.

 ITIL